fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 INFO:   3628856
 ```

 Transactions are not applied in case of wrong arguments (non-integer values to `increment`, `sum`, `factorial` or wrong number of arguments).
-Transactions with a target key like `get`, `increment`, `sum`, `factorial` return the new value of the target key as `INFO`, but this values cannot be trusted if the serving node is not reliable.
+Transactions with a target key like `get`, `increment`, `sum`, `factorial` return the new value of the target key as `INFO`, but this value is *tentative* cannot be trusted if the serving node is not reliable.
 To verify the returned `INFO` one needs to `query` the target key explicitly.

 ### Simple queries
 `get` reads values from KVStore: